nikhillondhe9/openag-cloud-v1/bigquery-setup/data/README.md

   * "YYYY-MM-DDTHH:MM:SS.DDDDDDZ"  Must include the 'T' before the time and the 'Z' after (to indicate UTC).
   * Example: 2017-11-30T14:20:58.456Z

+* All .csv files can NOT have spaces between the fields.
+  * Data should be in the format:  a,b,hello there,45.0,true

 * How to get list of recipe names from treatments table:
   * cat treatments.csv | cut -f 3 -d , | cut -f 2 -d " " > rn.txt